 “Seeing how much those numbers were changing really inspired me to keep pushing myself to train harder,” he said.

-“Especially trying to continue to beat my bio age was a challenge in itself, but seeing the visceral fats reducing was the best thing for me.
+“Trying to continue to beat my bio age was a challenge in itself, but seeing the visceral fats reducing was the best thing for me”.

 “I didn’t even know what that was until it was explained to me after my first scan.”